An Updated Guide to Questioning in the Classroom

 What Is Cognitive Dissonance?

 Cognitive Dissonance is the cognitively-uncomfortable act of holding two seemingly competing beliefs at the same time.
-If you believe that Freedom of Speech is the foundation of democracy, but then are presented with a perspective (through Socratic-style questioning from the teacher, for example), you arrive (or the student does) at a crossroads where they have to adjust something–either their belief or their judgment about the validity of the question itself.
+If you believe that Freedom of Speech is the foundation of democracy, but then are presented with a perspective (through Socratic-style questioning in the classroom from the teacher, for example), you arrive (or the student does) at a crossroads where they have to adjust something–either their belief or their judgment about the validity of the question itself.

 In this way, questions can promote Cognitive Dissonance–which means a good question can change a student’s mind, beliefs, or tendency to examine their own beliefs.
 Questions, cognitive, and self-reflection go hand-in-hand.